 The rating agencies base the ratings on the past and present data of the company.
 Therefore, the prediction of the future financial condition of a company is very difficult.
-The economic, political, social, technological, legal and other environments changes with the change in time.
+The economic, political, social, technological, legal, and other environments changes with the change in time.
 These affect the working of the company that is being rated.
-Therefore, the rating cannot be considered as the guarantee for the financial soundness of the company.
+Therefore, the rating cannot be considered as a guarantee for the financial soundness of the company.

 Issues with New Companies

 The new companies face the problem of raising funds from the market.
 Because they are not in the position to prove their financial soundness.
 Therefore, they receive lower credit ratings.
 This makes the raising of funds from the market difficult for them.

 There are cases where the different rating agencies provide different ratings to the same instrument.
 These differences can arise because of various reasons.
 Such as, companies have different methodologies and codes to access securities.
 These differences create confusion in the mind of investors.